1 Language Models: What and Why

 You are probably wondering why we talk so much about Language Models if their uses are relatively limited and seemingly uninteresting (predicting the next word in a sentence doesn’t seem all that sexy, right?).

-We’ll explain each of these 3 points in detail but first, let’s quickly see what we mean by NLP.
+We’ll explain each of these 3 points in detail in sections 1.4.2, 1.4.3 and 1.4.4 but first, let’s quickly see what we mean by NLP.

 1.4.1 NLP is all around us

 NLP stands for Natural Language Processing, an admittedly vague term.
-In this book, we will take it to mean any sort of Machine Learning (ML) task that involves natural languagetext as written by humans.
+In this book, we will take it to mean any sort of Machine Learning (ML) task that involves natural language — text as written by humans.
 This includes all physical text ever written and, most importantly, all text on the Web.

 Table 1.1 shows a selected list of NLP tasks that have been addressed both by researchers in academia and practitioners in the industry:

-Machine Translation | Translate a piece of text between languages, keeping the semantics the same.
-Machine Translation is a type of Seq2Seq learning. |
+Machine Translation Translate a piece of text between languages, keeping the semantics the same.

-Question Answering (Q&A) | Given a question and a document that contains the answer, retrieve the correct answer to the question (or conclude that it doesn’t exist). |
+Question Answering (Q&A) Given a question and a document, retrieve the correct answer to the question (or conclude that it doesn’t exist).

-Summarization | Given a large piece of text, extract the most relevant parts thereof (extractive summarization) or generate a shorter text with the most important message (abstractive summarization).
-Summarization is a type of Seq2Seq learning. |
+Summarization Given a large piece of text, extract the most relevant parts thereof (extractive summarization) or generate a shorter text with the most important message (abstractive summarization).

 All of these problems can be framed as normal machine learning tasks, be they supervised or unsupervised, classification or regression, pointwise predictions or sequence learning, binary or multiclass, discrete or real-valued.
 They can be modeled using any of the default ML algorithms at our disposal (neural nets, tree-based models, linear models, etc).